Mattress Size Guide

 - Consider stretching – If your dog likes to toss and turn, we recommend buying a size larger than you measure to allow them space to wriggle.
 You don’t want a king-sized dog sleeping in a single bed.

 - Is your dog going to grow? – If your dog is a puppy, do some research into how big they will become.
 We would hate for you to be disappointed if you buy a bed that your dog soon outgrows.
-Therefore, we have made a table below with some popular breeds and the size of bed we would recommend for each.
+Therefore, we have made a handy size guide for common breeds below.

 Recommended Breed / Size Chart